 Flower Dome Singapore is home to a collection of plants from Mediterranean regions around the world.
 It features lavender fields, olive groves and giant baobab trees.
 Design of the biome is such that it casts as little shadow as possible.
 Highly selective glass panels separate out heat from the sun.
 Retractable shades control light levels and limit the heat gain when the sun is out.

 For the Flower Dome, designers chose a displacement ventilation system coupled with a network of chilled water pipes embedded in the floor slabs.
 The displacement ventilation system is the primary source of cooling.
-Ground cooling by chilled water pipes allow cool air to settle at the lower occupied zone while the warm air rises and is vented out at high levels.
-The temperatures in the Flower Dome are in the range of 23-25 deg C.
+Ground cooling by chilled water pipes allows cool air to settle at the lower levels while the warm air rises and is vented out.
+The temperatures in the Flower Dome are in the range of 23-25 *C.

 The Flowers